 Figure 6.
 Product distribution, conversion and nitrogen removal in the hydrotreatment of the C16 amine.
-The experiments were carried out at 300 °C and 80 bar $H_2$ for 60 min, stirring 600 rpm and using an initial nitrogen content of 100 ppm.
-The nitrogen removal was obtained from the total nitrogen content analysis.
+The experiments were carried out at 300 $^{\circ}$ C and 80 bar H2 for 60 min, stirring 600 rpm and using an initial nitrogen content of 100 ppm.
+The nitrogen removal is based on the total nitrogen content analysis.